btr1975/menusys/README.md

 ### Requirements

-* Nothing Specific besides Python 3
+* Nothing Specific besides Python 3.5 and above

 ### Languages

 * Python
-* Groovy

 ### About

 This is a library used to have a CLI menu system.
-The Python, and groovy versions may not be exactly the same since my focus was on the Python version.

 ### Functions included in v1.0.0